aneshas/gourmet/README.md

     upstream="front"
 ```

-## TODO
+## TODO v0.1.0
 - [ ] Complete test coverage
-- [ ] Add nice error pages
-- [ ] Passive health checks with max_fail and fail_timeout (per upstream server with defaults if not specified)
+- [x] Passive health checks with max_fail and fail_timeout (per upstream server with defaults if not specified)
+- [ ] Health fail recover
 - [ ] SSL configuration support
 - [ ] Add usage and testing section to readme
+- [ ] Add minimal configuration and full to readme
 - [ ] Add html and json error responses based on Accept header
+- [ ] Add description about internals (eg. what headers are set, which are returns, how are errors and timeouts handled etc...)
-- [ ] Implement other balancing algorithms
+- [ ] Implement least_conn and random

+## TODO
 - [ ] Implement different server providers (etcd, consul...?)
-- [ ] Provide an example with alternative balancing purpose
-- [ ] Implement high availability (like nginx) active-passive?
+- [ ] Add at least one more protocol
 - [ ] Provide an example setup using kubernetes
+- [ ] Add cmd to generate config file